 Spreading out before me the scenes of winter were a photographers dream, scenes of glittering frost, and icy water; light mists drifting off the frozen lakes and fast flowing river, low winter sun casting a golden light through the trees adding an amber hue to the reserve, and brilliant blue skies above.

 A pair of Stonechats remain in residence around the farm hide, often perching on the wire fences and frost covered posts, their stunning colours of oranges and browns a colourful reminder of the year ahead.
-More signs of the approaching season change could be heard more than seen as the echoing sound of drumming Great Spotted woodpeckers rattled from a number of locations around the reserve, their cousin the Green Woodpecker more obvious as the yellow rumps flashed across the skies in a bounding flight.
+There were more signs of the approaching season change.
+They could be heard more than seen, as the echoing sound of drumming Great Spotted woodpeckers rattled from a number of locations around the reserve.
+Their cousin the Green Woodpecker, more obvious as the yellow rumps flashed across the skies in a bounding flight.

 Small charms of Goldfinch fed voraciously on teasel and other seed heads all over the patch and by the old lock were joined by at least two Redpoll, a not too common species through the year.
 A Flash of yellow/green wingbars in a small finch with them revealed the presence of a Siskin, a rare sighting for me.

-Overjoyed with a wonderful walk in the crisp cold of a Janurary day, having been witness to wonderful wildlife and beautiful scenes, I headed back home.
+Overjoyed with a wonderful walk in the crisp cold of a January day; And having been witness to wonderful wildlife and beautiful scenes.
+I headed back home.
 The miles walked adding to my 2500 miles target for the year (please consider clicking the donation link at the top right of this page).